-International Business Machines Corp.
-(NYSE:IBM) plans to grow its internal income next year.
+International Business Machines Corp. plans to grow its internal income next year.
 Sources say the tech giant aims to pull in $1 billion in revenue via its cloud systems arm SoftLayer in 2016.

 SoftLayer operates as a dedicated server, hosting and cloud computing component within IBM.
 The division has made modest revenues for the company since its acquisition two years ago.
 It now appears as though IBM wants to start taking full advantage of the $2 billion investment.